Cockroaches In South Florida

 As with most pests, the best way to establish that your Palm Beach or Broward county home or business has been infested with cockroaches to actually see one.
 Unfortunately, cockroaches are a nocturnal pest, meaning that they emerge from their hiding spots at night — making it harder for chance encounters to occur.

 Other ways to determine if a cockroach infestation is in progress is to find their fecal matter or their egg casings.
 Cockroach fecal matter will vary across species, but the most common shapes and sizes would be that of smaller varieties (German) leaving “coffee grounds”-shaped droppings, and larger cockroaches (American/Oriental,) leaving small cylindrical droppings.

 Cockroach egg casings (known as the ootheca) can hold around 15 embryos.
 Cockroach egg casings are around 8mm in length and appear to look like small red beans or pill capsules.

 If you see a cockroach or find droppings or egg casings in your home, contact us today at Native Pest Management, as roaches may create up to 90 egg casings in their lifetime — and that could mean that one cockroach can create up to 1,350 offspring.

 Don’t Let Cockroaches Move In To Your Home Or Business

-While many people believe that roaches are a sign of a filthy place, that simply isn’t true.
+While people may believe the presence of roaches is indicative of uncleanliness, that simply isn’t true.
 Most roaches can flatten themselves to fit under doors, through window cracks, and into ventilation systems.
-They are just as attracted to a clean pantry filled with food as they are an overflowing dumpster.
-In fact, the only thing that really does matter to them is access to food, water, and shelter, something that your kitchen will provide regardless of how clean it might be.
+All roaches want is access to food, water, and shelter, items that your home or business will provide regardless of how clean it might be.